intelliDean/VeriAuth/README.md

 ## Overview

 A blockchain-based solution for product authenticity verification using Stylus SDK.
-The system enables manufacturers to register their products, authorize retailers, and verify product authenticity through digital signatures.
+The system enables manufacturers to register their products on-chain through EIP-712 digital signature, and verify product authenticity through QR code.

 ## Architecture